Hunter19823/Pathfinder-2e-Thieving-Waters-Campaign/Notes/Adventure Notebook.md

 - Top door closes.
 - [[Faro]] tells us, "Don't go in there."
 - Bottom door to stairs closes.
-- [[Wavesong|Waterford]] shoots a blast of water at the door, filling the basement with water slightly.
+- [[Campaign Characters/Wavesong|Waterford]] shoots a blast of water at the door, filling the basement with water slightly.

 [[Echo]] tries to steal coat, it gets shoved back into closet.